Skip to content

 Learn How to Avoid Misclassification with Contractor Agreements

 Hiring independent contractors can offer flexibility and cost savings for businesses—but it also comes with risk.
-One of the most common pitfalls is worker misclassification, where a business treats someone as an independent contractor when, under the law, they’re actually an employee.
+One of the most common pitfalls is worker misclassification, sometimes called “1099 vs W-2 misclassification,” where a business treats someone as an independent contractor when, under the law, they’re actually an employee.

 To protect themselves, many business owners rely on independent contractor agreements.
 These contracts clearly spell out the nature of the relationship and responsibilities on both sides.
-But here’s the big question: Is having an independent contractor agreement enough to shield your business from misclassification claims?
+But here’s the big question: Is having an independent contractor agreement enough to protect your business from IRS or Department of Labor misclassification claims?

 In this article, we’ll break down what these agreements can (and can’t) do, how classification is really determined, and what steps you can take to stay compliant and avoid costly mistakes.